 the US generates a little more than half of sales.

-Adobe's digital media segment (about two-thirds of sales)
+Adobe's digital media segment (about two-thirds of revenue)

 includes products such as Flash, Photoshop, and Illustrator.
 Its

-digital marketing segment (31% of sales) includes a host of tools
+digital marketing segment (31% of revenue) includes a host of tools

 for creating, managing, and measuring digital advertising and